ksBrapZ/keyana-portfolio/content/blog/fixing-the-ovarian-lottery.md

 **I often wonder how different my life could have been.** What if I’d been born in a village without electricity, or under a regime where speaking freely was dangerous?

-Our birthplace is completely out of our control and yet determines so much about our lives: our health, safety, and opportunities.
+Our birthplace is completely out of our control and yet determines so much about our lives.
 Recognizing this poses a powerful question:

 **Can we create a world where birth matters less and potential matters more?**